 Transwestern reserves the right to reject any bids which are less than the maximum tariff rate.
 In addition, Transwestern reserves the right to reject the bid of any party that does not meet Transwestern's creditworthiness standards.

 In conjunction with submitting a bid, you must complete a Request for Service as noted below.
-Upon Transwestern's receipt of the request, Transwestern will evaluate your in accordance with its tariff.
+Upon Transwestern's receipt of the request, Transwestern will evaluate your creditworthiness in accordance with its tariff.

 Due to the expedited time between close and award, interested parties are encouraged to obtain credit preapproval by Transwestern prior to bidding.
 It is possible that Transwestern may require the bidder to submit any of the following by 4:00 PM to establish the bidder's creditworthiness: